gnat/css-scope-inline/README.md

 * Hate typing individual class selectors and ids over.. and over..
 * You want to co-locate your `<style>` tags for ⚡️ [Locality of Behavior (LoB)](https://htmx.org/essays/locality-of-behaviour/)
 * You wish `this` would work in `<style>` tags.
-* Want access to all new features including [CSS Nesting](https://caniuse.com/css-nesting) and animations.
+* Access to all features including [CSS Nesting](https://caniuse.com/css-nesting) and animations.
 * No build step.
 Dependency-free.
 Only 15 lines!
 * Pairs well with [Surreal](https://github.com/gnat/surreal) and [htmx](https://htmx.org)
 * Want fewer layers, less complexity.
 Are aware of the cargo cult. ✈️